logo for exercise for weight loss

 Calories Burned During Exercise

-When trying to lose weight many people incorporate a weekly exercise routine in addition to eating healthy.
 Studies show that those who add exercise to their weight loss plan versus those that only diet tend to lose more weight in the same period of time.

-If you have decided to add exercise to your weight loss plan, that’s great!
 In order to get the most from your exercise then you want to understand your exercise calories.
 In other words, you want to know how to calculate calories burned.

 Certain exercises will give you higher calories burned during exercise while others may give you more fat burning benefits while still others will give you the benefit of raising your basal metabolic rate.